peter-mouland/web-caddy/GULP-TASKS.md

 `gulp create-site`

-Using Gulp to simply concatinate all html files found in `demo/_includes` to `demo/index.html`.
-Also copies none js/css assets across to the demo site.
-Nothing fancy, yet
+Using Gulp to simply concatinate all html files found in `demo/_includes` onto `demo/index.html`.
+Also copies none-js/css assets across to the demo site.
+Nothing fancy, yet.

 ### Create Distributable